There’s more to South Dakota than just visiting Mount Rushmore. Rapid City, South Dakota has many beautiful places that you can visit and enjoy.

 This “school” won’t have you learning in the confines of a room with its four corners and walls.
 For those who love that outdoors, the Outdoor Campus is for you.
 Get hands-on experience in hunting, fishing and other outdoor skills.
 A great thing about this campus is the classes are free!

-There’s more than 1.5 miles of nature trails for you to discover.
+There are more than 1.5 miles of nature trails for you to discover.
 There are prairies, wetlands, and streams to explore.
 There’s even a 4,600-gallon freshwater aquarium.

 Public Art Walk